 Let us discuss some key differences between Kibana vs Splunk in the following points:

-1. Splunk is one of the first data visualizations Softwares that was developed.
-It is well established and maintained.
+1. Splunk is a well-established and maintained software that was one of the pioneering data visualization tools.
 Kibana is an upcoming tool that is relatively new to the market.
-Splunk has well-established customer support for issues that might be faced on the run, whereas Kibana also has customer support set up but since its new, it is not quite proficient yet.
+Splunk has well-established customer support for issues that might be faced on the run, whereas Kibana also has customer support set up, but it is not quite proficient since it’s new.
 We can predict that as the community grows bigger, support also gets better.

-2. Kibana offers a flexible platform for visualization, it has an interactive dashboard that is designed to make the experience as simple as possible. it also gives real-time updates/summary of the operating data.
+2. Kibana offers a flexible platform for visualization; it has an interactive dashboard designed to make the experience as simple as possible.
+It also gives real-time updates/summaries of the operating data.

-3. Splunk provides SaaS interface (Software as a service) which analyzes machine data very efficiently.
-Splunk belongs to the Log management/analysis category whereas Kibana can be classified into the monitoring tools category.
+3. Splunk provides a SaaS interface (Software as a service) that analyzes machine data efficiently.
+Splunk belongs to the Log management/analysis category, whereas Kibana can be classified into the monitoring tools category.

 4. Setting up Kibana is very easy.
-It is very flexible with its setup as well as the user interfaces whereas Splunk is a bix complex to set up but very powerful with its on-premise/off-premise integration.
+It is very flexible with its setup and user interfaces, whereas Splunk is a bit complex but very powerful with its on-premise/off-premise integration.

-5. Kibana is completely an open source.
-Splunk is a licensed software (SaaS) and its services are charged.
+5. Kibana is completely open-source.
+Splunk is a licensed software (SaaS), and its services are charged.
 Splunk has three versions.

-- Splunk Enterprise: As the name suggests, is used by large organizations and enterprises.
+- Splunk Enterprise: As the name suggests, it is used by large organizations and enterprises.

-- Splunk cloud: It is a platform on which users can develop their applications.
-It can be hosted on AWS cloud as well.
+- Splunk Cloud: It is a platform on which users can develop their applications.
+It can be hosted on the AWS cloud as well.

-- Splunk Lite: This is a free trial with limited features for users to get a feel of what it can do.
+- Splunk Lite: This is a free trial with limited features for users to understand what it can do.

-6. Splunk is truly agile, users can develop their PoC and can convert it into a product with ease as it supports instant conversion.
+6. Splunk is truly agile; users can easily develop their PoC and convert it into a product as it supports instant conversion.
 Kibana is tightly coupled with the ELK stack.
 Analysis and visualization can be done only after completely setting up the ELK stack.

-7. Splunk allows the users to create central repositories across the Splunk cloud, the stored data can be retrieved from various sources.
+7. Splunk allows users to create central repositories across the Splunk cloud; the stored data can be retrieved from various sources.

-9. Kibana is developed using apache lucene and is developed in Java.
+9. Kibana is developed in Java and utilizes Apache Lucene as its underlying technology.
 Splunk is standalone and is developed in C++.

 Comparison Table of Kibana vs Splunk